Pinafore/848Q/threshold/README.md

 This outputs the vectorizer (which turns text into a matrix) into the models directory.
-You might want to increase examples through `--limit`.
+You might want to increase examples through `--limit`, however, the number shouldn't be over 100K or else your models would be too big to upload.
 After you've done training, you can now evaluate the guesser.

 *BEWARE*: The code I've given you runs end to end, but it's not correct.
 It